 Improving the segmentation of bone structures and pathological processes from CT images to generate 3D objects.

-Improving the biomechanical characterization of human skull base bone using innovative mechanical tests designed specifically for this purpose.
-A better understanding of biomechanics will enhance the realism of the materials used in simulation.
+Improving the biomechanical characterization of human bone in the base of the skull using innovative mechanical tests designed specifically for this purpose.
+A better understanding of biomechanics will help improve the realism of the materials used in simulations.

-Conduct large-scale simulator testing with the target audience (ENT surgery residents) using the simulation facility at the School of Medicine, in collaboration with the Nancy-Lorraine School of Surgery.
+Conduct large-scale simulator tests with the target audience (ENT surgery residents) using the simulation facility at the School of Medicine, in collaboration with the Nancy-Lorraine School of Surgery.

 A project made possible by MUSE